Cockatrice/Cockatrice/README.md

 #### Servatrice Docker container

-A Dockerfile is provided to run Servatrice (the Cockatrice server) using [Docker](https://www.docker.com/what-docker).<br>
+Use [Docker](https://www.docker.com/what-docker) to run Servatrice (the Cockatrice server) using the Cockatrice Dockerfile.<br>

-You just need to create an image from the Dockerfile<br>
+First, create an image from the Dockerfile<br>
 `cd /path/to/Cockatrice-Repo/`
 `docker build -t servatrice .`<br>
 And then run it<br>
 `docker run -i -p 4747:4747/tcp -t servatrice:latest`<br>

->Please note that running this command will expose the TCP port 4747 of the docker container<br>
+>Note: Running this command exposes the TCP port 4747 of the docker container<br>
 to permit connections to the server.

-More infos on how to use Servatrice with Docker can be found in our [wiki](https://github.com/Cockatrice/Cockatrice/wiki/Setting-up-Servatrice#using-docker).
+Find more information on how to use Servatrice with Docker in our [wiki](https://github.com/Cockatrice/Cockatrice/wiki/Setting-up-Servatrice#using-docker).

+# ReadMe Style Guide and Documentation Process

+This ReadMe uses the [Google Developer Documentation Style Guide] to ensure consistent writing across the ReadMe.

 # License [![GPLv2 License](https://img.shields.io/github/license/Cockatrice/Cockatrice.svg)](https://github.com/Cockatrice/Cockatrice/blob/master/LICENSE)

 Cockatrice is free software, licensed under the [GPLv2](https://github.com/Cockatrice/Cockatrice/blob/master/LICENSE).